What is a typical work week like for a Psychology intern?

 What benefits are included?
 Are spouses and children included?

 Interns receive a stipend which will be at least $25,000 for the 2019-20 training year.
 Benefits offered at no cost to interns include: health insurance for the intern and family members, life insurance, disability insurance, malpractice coverage, vision and dental insurance and on- campus parking.
 This package of benefits, fully funded by the internship program, is worth up to $10,500.
 Each intern is appointed to the House Staff of Indiana University School of Medicine and is entitled to nine paid university holidays and an additional 15 paid time off (PTO) Days as part of the training year.
 Three professional days are also included as part of the internship program.

 How many internship positions are available?

 A total of eight internship positions are available for the 2021-2022 year.
-Three positions will be in the Autism Track, two positions in the Child/ Pediatric Track one position in the Adult Health Psychology, one position in the Integrated Care Track, and one position in the Pediatric Neuropsychology track.
+One position will be in the Autism Track, three positions in the Child/ Pediatric Track, two positions in the Adult Health Track, one position in the Integrated Care Track, and one position in the Pediatric Neuropsychology Track.

 What is the cost of living in Indianapolis?

 Living in Indianapolis is very affordable.
 The city was named one of the most affordable housing markets, with over 90 in a cost of living index.

 What is the theoretical orientation of the Psychology faculty at IU School of Medicine?

 The theoretical orientation of the faculty is diverse, including behavioral, cognitive-behavioral, multimodal and interpersonal.